nmdollhopf/team1_wine_project/README.md

 initial_unsupervised_clustering.ipynb

+### question

+Red and white wines are different... right?
+We know they are, but can a computer tell the difference?
+How accurate is an unbiased KMeans clustering algorithm in separating red and white wines based on 11 measured chemical properties?

+### rough methodology

+scikitlearn's KMeans class

 - read in data. add 'r' and 'w', for red and white, designations to each dataframe. removed quality columns since it is superfluous to the unsupervised clustering
 - combined the two dataframes into a single dataframe
 - scaled the data in 3 ways. i wasn't sure which would give the most interesting results, so i tried all of them since it was easy